ethereum-optimism/optimism/README.md

 **We're particularly focused on creating a sustainable funding stream for the public goods and infrastructure upon which the ecosystem so heavily relies but has so far been unable to adequately reward.**
 We'd love for you to check out [The Optimistic Vision](https://www.optimism.io/vision) to understand more about why we do what we do.

+## What is Celestia?

+Celestia is a modular consensus and data network, built to enable anyone to easily deploy their own blockchain with minimal overhead.

+Celestia is a minimal blockchain that only orders and publishes transactions and does not execute them.
+By decoupling the consensus and application execution layers, Celestia modularizes the blockchain technology stack and unlocks new possibilities for decentralized application builders.
+Lean more at [Celestia.org](https://celestia.org).

 ## Documentation

-If you want to build on top of Optimism, take a look at the extensive documentation on the [Optimism Community Hub](http://community.optimism.io/).
+If you want to build on top of Celestia, take a look at the documentation at [docs.celestia.org](https://docs.celestia.org).

-If you want to build Optimism, check out the [Protocol Specs](./specs/).
+If you want to learn more about the OP Stack, check out the documentation at [stack.optimism.io](https://stack.optimism.io/).

 ## Community